-France is at a crossroads.
-The collapse of the traditional party system following the 2017 presidential election and the political earthquake triggered by Macron's election open radically new perspectives.
+The challenges that France has to face are not new, but there are both positive and negative factors in addressing them that have emerged from the new political landscape.
+The collapse of the traditional party system following the 2017 presidential election and the political earthquake triggered by Macron's election has opened radically new perspectives.
 The challenges now are not so much "what to do?" but rather "will the president and his majority be capable of fulfilling the promises they have made?"

-Macron has insisted that the European Union should be more efficient, integrated and protective, but that France should first do its "homework."
-He knows that only a strong and successful French reform agenda will give him the credibility to convince his EU partners of his vision.
-Macron enjoys a strong majority in the National Assembly and the institutions of the Fifth Republic offer effective instruments for achieving deep reform.
+Macron knows that only a strong and successful French reform agenda will give him the credibility to convince his EU partners and to recover influence on the global scene.
+The president enjoys a strong majority in the National Assembly and the institutions of the Fifth Republic offer effective instruments for achieving deep reform.
 The problems lie elsewhere: how to convince a reluctant and volatile public that the new government will make the right policy choices?
-Given the absence of a strong political opposition, social protest will be the main obstacle that the new government will likely face over the coming years.
+Given the absence of a strong political opposition, social protest will be the main obstacle that the new government is likely to face over the coming years.
+Social mobilization led by trade unions or political parties in protest to the new government has been rather feeble, but the widespread and violent "yellow vests" riots provoked by unorganized protesters should alert the president.
+He will have to modify his method of reform, and foster more real social dialogue and include willing social partners in decision-making.
+The pensions reform scheduled for 2019 might be the crucial test.